Shrysxs/Argus/README.md

 ---

-Real funds don't trust a single analyst.
-They convene a committee.

-**Argus** brings that discipline to crypto — a syndicate of specialized AI agents, each reasoning from a different school of thought, debating an asset until they reach consensus.
-Every vote, every piece of reasoning, every decision: permanently recorded on-chain.
-No black box.
-No single point of failure.
-No trusting a single model's vibes.
+Argus is a syndicate of specialized AI agents — value, momentum, macro, on-chain, and risk — that independently analyze an asset, vote with a confidence score, and reach a weighted consensus.
+Every decision, and the data behind it, is permanently recorded on-chain.
+No black box, no single point of failure, no trusting one model's vibes.

-> Five minds.
-One verdict.
-Zero trust required.
+Originally built and won at Monad Blitz Pune as *Penguin Protocol*.
+This is the production build.

 ---

+### Status

+In active development.
+Core decision engine is built and tested.
+Not yet live.

+---

-### Coming soon.
+### Stack

+Next.js · Monad (testnet) · Solidity · Multi-model AI syndicate

+---

 <div align="center">